cell-observatory/cell_observatory_finetune/README.md

 Here's what each configuration subdirectory handles:

 - **`models/`**
-  - Defines complete model specifications (e.g., Mask R‑CNN variants).
+  - Defines complete model specifications (e.g., Mask R‑CNN variants)
 - **`models/backbones/`**
-  - Defines backbone networks and corresponding FPN wrappers.
+  - Defines backbone networks and corresponding FPN wrappers
 - **`datasets/`**
-  - Defines dataset classes and parameters.
+  - Defines dataset classes and parameters
 - **`transforms/`**
-  - Defines data augmentation and preprocessing pipelines and parameters.
+  - Defines data augmentation and preprocessing pipelines and parameters
 - **`metrics/`**
-  - Defines evaluation metrics computed during validation by our custom `Evaluator` class.
+  - Defines evaluation metrics computed during validation by our custom `Evaluator` class

-### 3. Extend or Add New Modules
+### 4. Extend or Add New Modules

 Add a new YAML under the proper group, e.g. `configs/models/backbones/my_new_backbone.yaml`.
-To support a brand‑new model or dataset, just drop in your new small YAML and reference it in your defaults: block.
+To support a brand‑new model or dataset, just drop in your new small YAML and reference it in your `defaults:` block.

 ```yaml
 defaults: